usbalbin/xo-api-client/README.md

 # xo-api-client

-Rust library for communicating with [Xen Orchestra](https://github.com/vatesfr/xen-orchestra) through its API
+Unofficial Rust crate for accessing [Xen Orchestra](https://github.com/vatesfr/xen-orchestra) through its API

 # License
 `xo-api-client` is distributed under the terms of both the MIT license and